 - The hotel was designed to serve as a building to view the pristine landscape of the Kandalama basin.

 - The lightness of the architectural articulation was an appropriate and successful design strategy.

 - The hotel also uses innovative building technologies and systems designed to lower the environmental impact of the building’s operation on the catchment of the nearby lake.

-A few other well know projects of Bawa are the House no. 87, Villa Bentota, Light House Hotel, Parliament of Sri Lanka and De Saram House.
+Some of the prominent projects of Geoffrey Bawa also include House No 87, Villa Bentota, Light House Hotel, Parliament of Sri Lanka and De Saram House.